-- For aeroplanes of a maximum certificated take-off mass in excess of 45 500 kg or with a passenger seating capacity greater than 60, means shall be provided to minimise entry into the flight crew compartment of smoke, fumes and noxious vapours generated by an explosion or fire on the aeroplane. - 2) (Reserved)
+- 3) (Reserved) - i) Protection of the flight crew compartment from smoke and fumes. - 1) For aeroplanes of a maximum certificated take-off mass in excess of 45 500 kg or with a passenger seating capacity greater than 60, means shall be provided to minimise entry into the flight crew compartment of smoke, fumes and noxious vapours generated by an explosion or fire on the aeroplane. - 2) (Reserved)